RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

     internal.<cluster_address>:8070
     ```

-1. Create an instance to run Prometheus and Grafana on the same cloud provider as your Redis Cloud subscription (for example, Amazon Web Services or Google Cloud Platform).
+1. Create an instance to run Prometheus and Grafana on the same cloud provider as your Redis Cloud subscription (for example, Amazon Web Services or Google Cloud).
 This instance must:
     - Exist in the same region as your Redis Cloud subscription.
     - Connect to the VPC subnet that is peered with your Redis Cloud subscription.
     - Allow outbound connections to port 8070, so that Prometheus can scrape the Redis Cloud server for data.